alphadev97/blog97/README.md

 ![Project Preview](./public/blogapp-1.png)
 ![Project Preview](./public/blogapp-2.png)

-A modern and feature-rich blog application built with Next.js, NextAuth.js for authentication, Prisma as the database ORM, and Firebase for storage and other features.
+A modern full stack blog application built with Next.js, NextAuth.js for authentication, Prisma as the database ORM, and Firebase for storage and many more.

 ## Table of Contents